 Orthopedic startups is traditionally influenced by the big ortho strategics that use startups as their R&D department.
-One day one, startups are focused on growing big enough to get the attention of the big ortho strategics.
+On day one, startups are focused on growing big enough to get the attention of the big ortho strategics.
 And ultimately they dream of the big exit in the future.
+This requires them to gamble with excess fund raising and growing a revenue trajectory at any cost whatsoever to get the attention of the Bigs.

 There is another way.